Submit a completed application to NCAD.

 There is a no application fee for international students.
-In addition to completing all of the admissions requirements listed previously, international students must submit a translated copy of a high school transcript and TOEFL test score of at least 500 (paper) or 61 (internet).
+In addition to completing all of the admissions requirements listed previously, international students must submit a translated, certified-true official copy of a high school transcript and TOEFL test score of at least 500 (paper) or 61 (internet).
 TOEFL test scores are not required for students from English-speaking countries or for students who have graduated from a US high school.

 NCAD reserves the right to require ESL courses if deemed necessary.
 If the international student is accepted, the college will begin the required paperwork for the I-20 Visa.
 At this time, the international student must submit documentation that demonstrates his or her ability to pay for all tuition, fees, and living expenses for each academic year.
 The appropriate I-20 form will be processed after all documentation is satisfied.
 For more information on obtaining a student visa, visit the U.S. Citizenship and Immigration Services web site.